 If you have condensation between your window this needs to be reported to Mears via the repairs line.
 A visit will be made with yourself for the unit to be inspected, measured up and replaced.
-These are currently going through Mears via Clearview.

 Preventing Condensation

 There is always some moisture in the air, even if you cannot see it.
 When moist air hits a cold surface tiny drops of water appear.
 You can see this when the mirror mists up when you have a bath.
 This is condensation...